Table of Contents

 Containment action in WIPS attacks is similar to rogue AP containment.
 It is designed to initiate containment on SSID-related attacks to prevent legitimate clients connecting to those SSIDs set up by attackers.
 Currently, the following attacks support for containment action:

 Some of the aWIPS alarms are threshold-based, that is, once the frames/packets match over the threshold in a sampling period, the alarms are triggered.
 A sampling period in Cisco WIPS is one minute, which is accumulated dwell time on a channel for WIPS APs.

-An Enhanced Local Mode (ELM) AP spends only 50 ms for off-channel scanning; it will take a long time if the attacks are off-channel.
+An AP in local mode with wIPS spends only 50 ms for off-channel scanning; it will take a long time if the attacks are off-channel.
 This is why ELM only provides the best effort with regard to off-channels attacks.
 It is recommended to use monitoring mode (MM) AP to detect off-channel attacks.
 On the other hand, because ELM is on operating channel most of time, it detects on-channel attacks much faster than MM AP.

 To get the best output, ELM AP with WSM module is the recommended solution for WIPS deployment.
 Threshold-based alarms tend to cause more false positives compared to non threshold-based ones.
 But for some of them, the accuracy of alarms can be increased when out of sequence (OOS) logic is also taken into consideration.
 Therefore, these alarms are subjects for administrators to monitor, review, and fine-tune.